 All around the country the success of the new charity was talked about and, wishing to achieve the same standards of welfare for animals, branches were being formed across the length and breadth of the UK, with Huddersfield branch establishing in October 1881 and Halifax around the same time.

 The Halifax and Huddersfield branch charities operated independently of each other until 2010 when the trustees of each decided there was much benefit to be gained for animals if they were to combine their strengths and in 2011 the merger took place.
+On the 1st of January 2018 the Halifax, Huddersfield & District Branch merged with the neighbouring Bradford Branch after it closed its animal centre because of a lack of funds required to refurbish the facilities to the required standard.
+The new branch will be called the Halifax, Huddersfield, Bradford & District Branch.
 The branch today is governed by a group of dedicated, voluntary trustees, employing currently 44 members of staff in pursuit of the charity’s objects.